 Both plastic and stainless steel reusable pods come with two kinds of pod lids: a single-use sticker cap lid or a latching lid.
 The latching lid is permanently attached to the pod.

-Reusable pods work pretty much the same way as an original Nespresso pod.
-However, I noticed differences in my coffee based on how the pod is sealed.
-Reusable pods with a latching lid often can’t sustain the same pressure as original Nespresso pods or sticker-sealed pods.
+Reusable pods with a latching lid often don’t sustain the same pressure as original Nespresso pods or sticker-sealed pods.
 This results in less crema in your espresso and a weaker cup.

 Refillable Pod Kits